zakinder/Sakinder-Ali/README.md

       6 Domains

-Completed All Now Next Freedom OF 1UNSEEN WONDERING?
+# Completed All Now Next Freedom OF 1UNSEEN WONDERING?

+SAKINDER:ITS A SET OF COUTROOM WHERE ONEWAY TO NOWAYOUT.

 # Sakinder Ali UVM Enviroment